jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 ## DATA DESCRIPTION
 Steam, the largest digital distribution platform for PC gaming, has 6000 games and a community of millions of gamers.
 One study shows that searchability is one of the reasons why Steam is growing so rapidly [[3](#ref3)].
 Moreover, it has experienced explosive growth in 2018.
 This platform attracted a lot of companies to source out their data.
 Tamber, an analytics service company, was able to manually crawl the data from the Steam API in 2017.

-As per Kaggle documentation, the dataset which is approximately nine megabytes of data is represented into the following columns [[4](#ref4)]:
+As per Kaggle documentation [[4](#ref4)], the dataset which is approximately nine megabytes of data is represented into the following columns:

 <a id="table1"></a>
 #### Table 1.
 Sample Filtered Dataset.